Branson picked up his coffee, took a careful sip, and then put the coffee back in the cup holder.

 Loud dings and thumps rang out around the car as more unnatural things attacked his vehicle.
 A diminutive creature the size of toddler jumped up onto the hood of the car, and then another, and then another.

 These new creatures were all a dark shade of grey, with pointed little ears and wide, wide mouths, mouths that stretched from pointed little ear to pointed little ear, mouths filled to the brim with sharp, shark-like teeth.
-Each of them wore old-fashioned clothing, little shirts and pants with wooden buttons and string loops, each sporting little wooden clogs on their feet, and upon their dark heads were pointed felt caps of a sanguine-red hue.
+Each of them wore old-fashioned clothing, little white shirts and brown pants with wooden buttons and string loops.
+Each of these diminutive terrors sported little wooden clogs on their feet, and upon their dark heads were pointed felt caps of a sanguine-red hue.

 “You gotta be kidding me!” yelled Branson as he heard tiny footsteps on the roof of his rental.